Dwellings - New, Additions and Alterations

 - in person at Wyndham City Civic Centre, 45 Princes Highway, Werribee VIC;

-- by mail inclosing your cheque to Wyndham City Council, PO Box 197, Werribee VIC 3030; or
+- by mail enclosing your cheque to Wyndham City Council, PO Box 197, Werribee VIC 3030

 Adjoining Property Details for Building Purposes